Collegiate-Edu-Nation/easy-ftc/docs/gettingstarted.md

     * Add an additional command() call inside of the if statement

             drive.command(Drive.Direction.FORWARD, 3, 0.5);

     Now your robot will drive forward for 3 seconds at half-power, then do it again if it detects the color blue

+    Any mechanism or sensor can be implemented in this manner for either TeleOp or Autonomous.
+In fact, even command() can be used in TeleOp for planned sequences, see Examples for how to do this

+=== "Blockly"
+    First, create an OpMode in the blocks editor WebUI

+    * Press 'Create New OpMode'
+    * Enter a name, and use the default sample titled 'BasicOpMode'
+    * Press ok

+    By default, this is a Linear OpMode setup for TeleOp- note that easy-ftc only works with Linear OpModes

+    If you want to control a mechanism in TeleOp, you'll need to add a control() block for that mechanism in the green while loop block.
+For every loop iteration, this block will read the relevant gamepad inputs and send them to that mechanism's hardware devices, enabling TeleOp control

+    Let's see how to make your robot drive

+    * In the 'Java Classes' dropdown, click Drive
+    * Drag the 'control' block to the green while loop

+    That's it!
+By default, this will control a two-motor tank drivetrain with the gamepad joysticks.
+This behavior can be changed by modifying the Builder methods in Drive.java (which is where hardware initialization is occurring)

+    Let's do the same for autonomous

+    * Create a new OpMode following the instructions above
+    * Change the OpMode annotation from 'TeleOp' to 'Autonomous'
+    * Delete the green while loop block

+    As autonomous does not allow gamepad control, we'll need to use the command() block to move a mechanism in this match phase.
+This block commands mechanisms to move as the user specifies, with servo mechanisms taking only one argument (direction) and motor mechanisms taking three (power, direction, and time)

+    To make your robot drive forward at half-power for 3 seconds

+    * In the 'Java Classes' dropdown, click Drive
+    * Drag the 'command' block to the blue if statement
+    * Drag the 'FORWARD' block to the 'Direction' argument of the 'command' block
+    * Click the 'Math' submenu
+    * Drag two '0' blocks to the 'command' block
+    * Change the second argument to 3
+    * Change the third to 0.5

+    Distance-based movement can be automatically used instead of time by adding .encoder() and .diameter(wheelDiameter) to Drive.Builder() in Drive.java. .gearing(motorGearing) may also need to be corrected for greater accuracy

+    Now, what if you want your robot to move forward, then decide whether to move again based on the color of an object?

+    This is where state() is used

+    * In the 'Java Classes' dropdown, click Color
+    * Drag the 'state' block to the blue if statement

+    This will allow your robot to read the color value of an object, but without additional logic, nothing will be different about your code.
+Let's change that

+    * In the 'logic' submenu, drag another if statement underneath the 'command' block
+    * In that same submenu, drag an 'equals' block to the first line of the if statement
+    * Move 'state' to the left half of the 'equals' block
+    * Drag the 'BLUE' block in the 'Color' submenu to the right half of the 'equals' block
+    * Copy and paste the existing 'command' block to be inside of the if statement

+    Now your robot will drive forward for 3 seconds at half-power, then do it again if it detects the color blue